Global: UN collaborates with major insurers on climate risk-assessment tools

-The UN Environment's Finance Initiative (UNEP FI) has announced a partnership with 16 of the world's largest insurers to develop a new generation of risk assessment tools which aim to enable the insurance industry to better understand the impacts of climate change on their business, the UNEP said in a statement last week.
+The UN Environment’s Finance Initiative (UNEP FI) has announced a partnership with 16 of the world’s largest insurers to develop a new generation of risk-assessment tools which aim to enable the insurance industry to understand the impacts of climate change on their business better.

-The leading insurers that will work together with the UN are all signatories to UNEP FI’s Principles for Sustainable Insurance (PSI) Principles for Sustainable Insurance (PSI), a global best-practice sustainability framework and the largest collaborative initiative between the UN and the insurance industry.
+The leading insurers that will work together with the UN are all signatories to UNEP FI’s principles for sustainable insurance, a global best-practice sustainability framework and the largest collaborative initiative between the UN and the insurance industry.

 This ‘Insurer Group’ includes: Allianz (Germany), AXA (France), IAG (Australia), Intact Financial Corporation (Canada), Länsförsäkringar Sak (Sweden), MAPFRE (Spain), MS&AD (Japan), Munich Re (Germany), NN Group (Netherlands), QBE (Australia), Sompo Japan Nipponkoa Japan), Storebrand (Norway), Swiss Re (Switzerland), TD Insurance (Canada), The Co-operators (Canada), and Tokio Marine & Nichido (Japan).

-While insurers themselves are also major investors—with global assets under management of over $30tn—this initiative will focus on the assessment of climate risks in their core insurance portfolios and products.
+While insurers themselves are also major investors - with global assets under management of over $30tn - the initiative will focus on the assessment of climate risks in their core insurance portfolios and products.
+A